coconup/nomadpi-react/README.md

 This project is undergoing active development and has to be treated as work in progress.

-## Getting Started

-1. Clone the repository to your [VanPi docker stack](https://github.com/coconup/vanpi-docker-stack) under `/volumes`.
-2. Navigate to the project directory.
-3. Create a `.env` file based on the provided `.env.example` file.

 ## Features

 * **Settings:** Easily configure various parameters for your Campervan, such as batteries, GPS, and Zigbee USB devices.